 A host is a server that stores a database.
 Usually, a website and its database are hosted on the same server.
 As a result, localhost is the typical hostname used to manage and connect a WordPress site to the database.

-WordPress users can also connect their database to a remote server.
+WordPress users can also use MySQL remote connection to connect their database to a remote server.
 In Hostinger, simply access Remote MySQL in hPanel.
 Note that a Hostinger hostname is required to enable the remote connection.

 What Is a WordPress Database Table?

 A database stores data in the form of tables.
 Each table consists of unique data displayed in columns and rows that contain more specific pieces of information or parameters.